- Home

 A stocks and shares individual savings account (ISA) can be a really convenient way to invest tax-efficiently.

-But if you have investments held outside of an ISA already, you might be thinking you’ve missed out on the chance to earn tax-free returns.
+But if you have investments held outside of an ISA already, you might be worried that you’ve missed out on the chance to earn tax-free returns, especially given widespread speculation that the Budget may usher in an increase in Capital Gains Tax.

 Here, we explain what a Bed and ISA is, how it works, and why you might want to think about transferring your current investments into an ISA wrapper.